EthanGreen-16/contacts-app/README.md

 ### Step 1: Create a main Folder
    - Create a folder named `contacts-app`
    - Place this folder wherever you like just somewhere you are easily able to access again
-   - Move the contacts-backend into this folder
+   - Extract the contacts-backend into this folder

 ---
 ### Step 2: Creating Front End